castro-gzlz/mr-plotter/README.md

       adsnote = {Provided by the SAO/NASA Astrophysics Data System}
 }
 ```
-**and add the following sentence within the acknowledgements section**:
+and add the following sentence within the acknowledgements section:
 > This work made use of \texttt{mr-plotter} (https://github.com/castro-gzlz/mr-plotter), which has been developed with financial support from the Spanish Ministry of Science through MCIN/AEI/10.13039/501100011033 grant PID2019-107061GB-C61.

-### To the exoplanet catalogs and theoretical models
+### And to the exoplanet catalogs and theoretical models

 Please also give credit to the **catalog(s)** used:  <br />